Congenica/psga-pipeline-sars-cov-2/README.md

 cd minikube
 ./startup.sh

-# copy input files to covid-pipeline pod: /data/input
+# input files can either be copied to the covid-pipeline pod: /data/input
+# or fetched from S3 (see examples: https://jira.congenica.net/browse/PSG-183).
+# The env var: COVID_PIPELINE_INPUT_PATH must be set, accordingly.

 # exec the covid-pipeline pod
 kubectl exec -it covid-pipeline-XXXX -- bash